thaczuk/thaczuk.github.io/source/_posts/2013-06-07-creating-a-github-blog-using-octopress.markdown

 This sounds more complicated than it is, Octopress has rake tasks to make this really easy to manage.
 It’s worth pushing up at this point to check everything works before tinkering:

-$ bundle exec rake generate
+'$ bundle exec rake generate'
-$ bundle exec rake deploy
+'$ bundle exec rake deploy'

 This copies the generated files into _deploy, adds them to git, commits and pushes them up to the master branch.